Looking for a Suboxone Clinic near you? Here’s everything you need to know about how to find a Suboxone treatment provider near you.

 Enter details about your history and the type of treatment you prefer anonymously, and providers in your area who are accepting new patients can then reach out to you through the system with their contact information.

-3. Check-in with your primary care doctor and see if they’re able to prescribe Suboxone, or willing to get the waiver required to prescribe it.
+3. Check with your primary care doctor to see if they’re able to prescribe Suboxone.

 There is no shame in letting your general practitioner know you’re struggling with opioid addiction.
 You can ask them to help you with medication-assisted treatment like Suboxone.
 The more those of us who are personally affected by addiction speak up, the more medical providers will understand they need to make treatment readily available.
 Our doctors don’t know we need treatment until we tell them.

-Although it’s commonly assumed that you must seek addiction treatment apart from primary care, there is a push to have primary care doctors get the waiver and be able to prescribe Suboxone and other buprenorphine medications.
+Although it’s commonly assumed that you must seek addiction treatment apart from primary care, there is a push to have primary care doctors prescribe Suboxone and other buprenorphine medications.
 Some primary care physicians, in response to the opioid crisis, are choosing to treat opioid addiction.
-And if your primary care doc won’t personally prescribe Suboxone, they may know another doctor who will be able to help.
+As long as they have taken the training to prescribe controlled substances, they can legally prescribe Suboxone.
+If your primary care doc won’t personally prescribe Suboxone, they may know another doctor who will be able to help.

 4. Look for telehealth treatment options.

 Healthcare is making strides to keep up with technology, and addiction treatment is no exception.
-At Workit Health, we offer online Suboxone treatment via telehealth in Michigan, California, and New Jersey after a single in-person visit.
+At Workit Health, we offer online Suboxone treatment via telehealth in several states.
 This allows us to treat people from more rural areas where Suboxone doctors are more difficult to find.

 Get more information about Workit Health’s online addiction care programs.